 Troop 6000TM is a Girl Scout program specially designed to serve girls in the New York City Shelter System.

-We're just getting started, but our long-term goal is to expand this program across New York City so that each week, Troop 6000TM will meet in shelters across the city.
-Meetings will be led by trained troop leaders – women also living in the Shelter System.
+Our long-term goal is to expand this program across New York City so that each week, Girl Scouts will meet in shelters across the city.
+Meetings will be led by trained troop leaders.

 We invite you to help us ensure that girls and women in the New York City Shelter System have the opportunity to enjoy all that Girl Scouting has to offer.

 At Girl Scouts of Greater New York, we are motivated by a powerful mission to build girls of courage, confidence, and character who make the world a better place.

 However, for girls living in the New York City Shelter System, Girl Scouting has the potential to provide much more:

 As leaders of a Girl Scout troop, women are empowered to take control.
 Troop leaders serve as teachers and mentors to the girls in their troop.
 They are responsible for planning activities, managing resources and time during meetings, and helping when girls have questions.

 Training to be a troop leader helps women develop skills in communication, organization, presentation, and more.

 The New York City Shelter System is meant to provide temporary, emergency housing for families.
 The average stay for a family in a city shelter is 18 months.
 When families transition out of the shelter and move into permanent housing, it takes time for them to get back on their feet and achieve financial stability.